Ruxton07/2D-Fluid-Advection/README.md

 ## Contact

-For any questions or inquiries, please contact me at [rt.kellar@gmail.com] or direct message me through my discord, ruxton07.
+For any questions or inquiries, please contact me at [rt.kellar@gmail.com] or direct message me through my Discord, ruxton07.